 USCIS Announces Citizenship and Assimilation Grant Opportunities

-USCIS wants to expand availability of high-quality citizenship preparation services throughout the country with these two opportunities:
+USCIS seeks to expand availability of high-quality citizenship and assimilation services throughout the country with these two grant opportunities:

-We expect to announce all 46 award recipients in September.
+USCIS expects to announce award recipients in September.

-Since 2009, we have awarded approximately $63 million through 308 grants to organizations that have provided citizenship preparation services to more than 170,000 permanent residents in 37 states and the District of Columbia.
+Since it began in 2009, the USCIS Citizenship and Assimilation Grant Program has awarded approximately $82 million through 393 grants to immigrant-serving organizations in 38 states and the District of Columbia.

-To apply for this funding opportunity, visit grants.gov.
-For additional information on the Citizenship and Assimilation Grant Program for fiscal year 2017, visit uscis.gov/grants or email the USCIS Office of Citizenship at firstname.lastname@example.org.
+To apply for one of these funding opportunities, visit grants.gov.
+For additional information on the Citizenship and Assimilation Grant Program for fiscal year 2019, visit uscis.gov/grants or email the USCIS Office of Citizenship at firstname.lastname@example.org.